sasilver75/obsidian/Self-Reward.md

 - This iterative training resembles the procedure used in the ==Pairwise Cringe Optimization== paper, and is specifically termed ==Iterative DPO== (from the CRINGE paper).
 - Sam Recap:
 	- Basically start with an IFT/EFT'd base model
-	- Generate a new prompt
+	- Generate a new prompt (using a separate LLaMA 2-Chat 70B model, using a strategy from Self-Instruct)
-	- Generate responses for the new prompt
+	- Generate responses for the new prompt using our model
-	- Score the responses, and construct a preference pair `(prompt, best_y, worst_y)`, using only the best/worst responses.
+	- Score the responses using our model, and construct a preference pair `(prompt, best_y, worst_y)`, using only the best/worst responses.
 	- (repeat multiple times)
-	- Run a round of DPO training, improving the IFT and EFT abilities of the model
+	- Run a round of DPO training on our model, improving the IFT and EFT abilities of the model
-		- ((But what about the prompt generation ability of the model?
-Does that improve?
-Does it need to, to the same extent?))
 	- (repeat)
--
+- Authors note that while Self-Reward modeling can substantially improve win rate in most categories, there are some tasks for which the approach *does not improve* (eg mathematics, logical reasoning), indicating that our current training approach mainly allows the models to better-utilize their existing knowledge.
+	- ((There are some other strategies for improving mathematical/logical reasoning in a self-play/AIF manner, I believe.
+EG AlphaGeometry-type stuff))
+- Authors note that the LLM-as-a-Judge prompt is very important; they tried the prompt proposed in the ==Self-Alignment with [[Instruction Backtranslation]] (2024)== paper (which describes the options as multiple choice options in a range of quality buckets, whereas this prompt describes the points as additive, covering various aspects of quality).
+There's a ==huge difference between the performance of these two prompts==, with *ours* having 65.1% pairwise accuracy, and only 26.6% pairwise accuracy for theirs!

 Abstract
 > We posit that to achieve superhuman agents, ==future models require superhuman feedback in order to provide an adequate training signal==.
 Current approaches commonly train reward ==models from human preferences, which may then be bottlenecked by human performance level==, and secondly these separate frozen reward models cannot then learn to improve during LLM training.
 In this work, we study Self-Rewarding Language Models, where the ==language model itself is used via LLM-as-a-Judge prompting to provide its own rewards during training==.
 We show that ==during Iterative DPO training that not only does instruction following ability improve, but also the ability to provide high-quality rewards to itself==.
 Fine-tuning Llama 2 70B on three iterations of our approach yields a model that outperforms many existing systems on the AlpacaEval 2.0 leaderboard, including Claude 2, Gemini Pro, and GPT-4 0613.
 While there is much left still to explore, this work opens the door to the possibility of models that can continually improve in both axes.